 “I guess it was in my blood...
 My dad and grandfather were enthusiastic photographers.”

 Jeffrey Martin states as he reminisces about how he first became involved and eventually fell in love with cameras and photography starting at the age of 8.
-He recalls his first camera being a disc camera (a flat disc which held fifteen 10x8mm exposures at once).
+He recalls his first camera being a disc camera (a flat disc which held fifteen 10x8mm exposures at once as seen below).

 Image source: Wikimedia Commons